perseids-project/JackSON/API.md

 JSON uploaded to a JackSON server will be checked for a @context key.
 If @context exists it will be converted to RDF.
-The JackSON server will update a SPARQL endpoint with the newly created RDF.
+The JackSON server will then update a SPARQL endpoint with the newly created RDF.
 The location of the SPARQL endpoint is set with **sparql** in **JackSON.config.yml**.
+See [JackRDF](http://github.com/caesarfeta/jackrdf).